Puerto Rican independence movement

 The independence movement in Puerto Rico, an unincorporated territory of the United States, involves all activities seeking the independence of the archipelago and island as a sovereign state.
+The movement is most commonly represented by the light blue flag of Puerto Rico and the light blue flag of Grito de Lares.

 Since the 19th century, individuals and entities have advocated independence through violent rebellious and peaceful civic engagement actions.
-Under the administration of the Spanish Empire (1493–1898), the Revolutionary Committee claimed independence in the revolts of Grito de Lares (Cry of Lares) and Intentona de Yauco (Attempted Coup of Yauco).
-Under the administration of the United States (1898–present), the Nationalist Party (PNPR) called for independence using political violence, while the Independence Party (PIP) and Citizens’ Victory Movement (CVM) continue to peacefully promote independence through elections.
+Under the rule of the Spanish Empire (1493–1898), the Revolutionary Committee claimed independence in the revolts of Grito de Lares (Cry of Lares) and Intentona de Yauco (Attempted Coup of Yauco).
+Under the sovereignty of the United States (1898–present), the Nationalist Party (PNPR) called for independence using political violence, while the Independence Party (PIP) and Citizens’ Victory Movement (CVM) continue to peacefully promote independence through elections.

-The political status of Puerto Rico is an ongoing debate centered around various options: statehood as a U.S. state, commonwealth as an unincorporated U.S. territory, free association as a sovereign freely associated state with the U.S., and independence as a sovereign state from the U.S.
+The political status of Puerto Rico is an ongoing debate centered around various options: statehood as a U.S. state, commonwealth as an unincorporated U.S. territory, free association with the U.S. as a sovereign freely associated state, and independence from the U.S. as a sovereign state.

 Electoral performance

 During the insular civil government of Puerto Rico under the Foraker Act (1900–1917) and the Jones–Shafroth Act (1917–1952), the independence movement was mostly represented by the Union of Puerto Rico and Liberal Party, but also the Nationalist Party.
-Since the establishment of the commonwealth under the Constitution of Puerto Rico (1952–present), the Independence Party (PIP) has been the main proponent of independence, advocating for separation from the United States as a sovereign state.
+Since the establishment of the commonwealth under the Constitution of Puerto Rico (1952–present), the Independence Party (PIP) has been the main proponent of independence, advocating for separation from the United States as a sovereign state since its establishment in 1946.
 The party is closely allied with Citizens’ Victory Movement (CVM), which has called for "decolonization" since its creation in 2019.

 The independence movement differs from the commonwealth movement, which began under the Popular Democratic Party (PPD) to promote self-governance as an unincorporated territory of the United States, and the statehood movement, which has advocated for integration into the United States as a U.S. state under the New Progressive Party (PNP) and its precursors, namely the Republican Party, Pure Republican Party, Republican Union, Republican Progressive Union Party, Statehood Party, and Republican Statehood Party.